docs /tokens

 Copy and share tokens

-We’re working on libraries, but for now you can copy a theme to share tokens between files or paste them into your codebase.
+We’re working on libraries, but for now you can copy tokens straight from the Theme tab to share them between files or paste them into your codebase.

 Between Paper files